kevinluong510/kevinluong510.github.io/index.md

 ![My Picture](/pics/association_rules_machine_learning.jpg)

-This is a link to my image:
+This is the link to my image:
 - [How the world has changed](/pics/IML.jpg)

 What project I worked on and built up: